yerinsmgmt/markdowns/files.md

 Applying for the Founding Engineer role.

+I'm Yerins Abraham.
 Large-scale collection that has to survive an upstream provider changing its markup overnight is a reliability problem before it is a scraping one.
 That is the kind of thing I have spent my career on: a core-banking API holding p95 284ms across 66,000 requests in 30 days, and a retrieval pipeline that